 Contemporary urbanization and planning dynamics are shaped strongly by the logics and policies of neoliberalism (Farmer 2011).
 Neoliberalism advocates the extension of market principles as the preponderant mode of societal organization, calling for both the privatization of many state functions and the internal reordering of politics as governance (Harvey 1989).
 As a theory of political economic practices, neoliberalism proposes that "human well-being can best be advanced by liberating individual entrepreneurial freedoms and skills within an institutional framework characterized by strong private property rights, free markets, and free trade" (Harvey 2005, 2).
-It conceives of individuals as, ideally, rationally self-interested, drawing on neoclassical economics to argue that individuals engaging in consensual market transactions to maximize their own utility maximizes total social utility.
-The role of the state is to merely create and maintain the necessary institutional framework in which these transactions may occur; state interventions in market behavior are regarded as harmful distortions of the social optimum, creating inherently inefficient outcomes (Harvey 2005).
-As a practice, neoliberalism has entailed both the "roll-back" of public services and the "roll-out" of devolved, entrepreneurial forms of state power (Peck and Tickrell 2002).
-Driven by crisis and ideology, the state systematically withdrew its support for the social reproduction, cutting funding for public housing and urban services and dismantling welfare systems, as well as rebalancing economies in the interests of capital, deregulating business, systematically diminishing the power of unions and labor, and opening national borders to capital flows and investment.
+It conceives of individuals as, ideally, rationally self-interested, drawing on neoclassical economics to argue that individuals engaging in consensual market transactions to maximize their own utility maximizes aggregate social utility.
+From the perspective of neoliberal theory, the role of the state is to merely create and maintain the necessary institutional framework in which these transactions may occur; state interventions in market behavior are regarded as harmful distortions of the social optimum, creating inherently inefficient outcomes (Harvey 2005).
+As a practice, neoliberalism has entailed both the "roll-back" of public services and the "rollout" of devolved, entrepreneurial forms of state power (Peck and Tickrell 2002).
+Driven by crisis and ideology, the state systematically withdrew its support for social reproduction, cutting funding for public housing and urban services, while rebalancing economies in the interests of capital by deregulating business, systematically diminishing the power of unions and labor, and opening national borders to capital flows and investment.